 - 1. Follow the safety guidelines listed in the Safety instructions section. - 2.
 Follow the procedure listed in the Before working inside your system section. - 3.
-Remove the expansion card riser. - 4.
-If installed, remove the filler bracket.
+Remove the expansion card riser.

 - 1. Locate the expansion card connector on the riser. - 2.
 Holding the expansion card by its edges, position the card so that the card connector aligns with the connector on the expansion card riser. - 3.
+Align the expansion card bracket with the hooks on the chassis. - 4.
 Insert the card connector into the expansion card riser connector until the card is firmly seated.